NIH COVID-19 Communities Responding Together

 Video on the importance of the Latino population in clinical trials from the FDA

-Video from the National Heart, Lung, and Blood Institute (NHLBI) on encouraging women, including minority women, to participate in research trials
+Video from the National Heart, Lung, and Blood Institute (NHLBI) on encouraging women, including women of color, to participate in research trials

 How clinical trials work